LemonDoo/lol_nochat_virus/README.md

 # Notes

-Probably will update this so script runs when system starts up too - goal is to make it impossible to remove whatsoever :)
+Probably will update this so script runs on system startup ... the goal is to make it impossible to remove whatsoever :)